christopherseaman/datasci_217/07/index.md

 - **Functional Use**
   - Differentiate data categories meaningfully
-    - *Think Power Rangers—each color represents a different hero!*
   - Use color to highlight important data points

 - **Accessibility**
   - Use colorblind-friendly palettes (e.g., Viridis, Cividis)
-    - *Because everyone should be able to appreciate your data masterpiece!*
   - Ensure sufficient contrast between colors

 ---